Find a Therapist for Self-Esteem in Atlanta

 Remote only

 Lindsay Perrin is a Psychologist in undefined, undefined and has been in practice for 15 years.
-They treat Self Esteem, Perfectionism, Work/Life Balance.
+They treat Self Esteem, Peer Difficulties, Relationship(s) with Friends/Roommates.

 I am a licensed psychologist with immediate openings for virtual therapy.
 I am licensed through PsyPact and can see individuals located in over 40 states.